It can be frustrating when you're met with stubborn hair that just won't grow fast enough.

-It's also a good idea to perform a patch test on your skin if you've never used rosemary before - just to ensure you're body doesn't negatively react to it.
+It's also a good idea to perform a patch test on your skin if you've never used rosemary before - just to ensure your body doesn't negatively react to it.

 Each of these methods will touch upon how you can incorporate rosemary oil into your routine at home, as well as which may suit you best depending on your needs.